 Heidi is possibly the cheekiest of all the pets in The Nature Nook crew.
 This gorgeous little parrot is both full of energy and full of love.
 Heidi adores a cuddle with mum and, if she’s lucky, a yummy slice of apple.
-Green-cheeked conures are native to the rainforests of South America, where they eat a variety of seeds, nuts and fruits.
-Being from the rainforest, these social little parrots are very agile, extremely good at climbing, and love to play.
+Green-cheeked conures are native to the South American rainforests, where they eat a variety of seeds, nuts and fruits.
+They are very agile, extremely good at climbing, and love to play.
 They are naturally found in flocks of around 10 to 20.
 This is a relatively small flock size for a parrot, which is why conures are known to form very close bonds with their bird or human families and can become very protective over their favourite person.

 Haymitch is a Swiss breed guinea pig.
 Guinea pigs are fully domesticated, which is why there are many different breeds, and why Haymitch has his distinctive scruffy coat that looks very different from the smooth brown fur of his wild counterparts.
 Haymitch is a shy little 2-year-old boy who is unfortunately all on his own.
 Though guinea pigs are extremely social, living in groups of 10 or more in the wild, Haymitch fell out with his brothers.
 Because male guinea pigs are much harder to pair up, Haymitch is still in search of a best friend to join him.
 His favourite treats are dried pea flakes and water melon, and though he is nervous of people he does love a good chin rub.